How to Prepare for Your Pet's Passing

 #2: Decide when to schedule your pet's euthanasia

-While a pet’s unexpected death removes the burden of deciding when—and if—euthanasia is the best choice, you may also question if you missed your pet’s illness.
-On the other hand, determining when your pet is ready to pass on and when to schedule euthanasia is always difficult.
-However, remember that few pets pass peacefully in their sleep so humane euthanasia can be your last act of love for your suffering pet.
+Determining when your pet is ready to pass on and when to schedule euthanasia is always difficult.
+Remember that few pets pass peacefully in their sleep, so humane euthanasia can be your last act of love for your suffering pet.

 #3: Discuss how to care for your pet's body

-You might not be ready for your pet’s aftercare when they pass away.
-If you are aware that your pet’s time is running out, talking about how you want to handle their body can reduce your worry.
-It’s common to choose cremation, and you can decide to get your pet’s cremated remains.
-Aquamation is becoming more and more well-liked as a form of post-care, although it is still not readily accessible.
+If you are aware that your pet's time is running out, talking about how you want to handle their body can reduce your worry.
+It's common to choose cremation, and you can decide to get your pet's cremated remains.

 #4: Rely on grief support groups to process your pet's death

-If your pet is declining in health or happiness, ask our team for help in assessing their quality of life and preparing for their eventual passing.
+If your pet is declining in health or happiness, ask our team for help.